-Prior to our initial public offering (IPO), which closed on July 2, 2007, we funded our operations and met our capital expenditure requirements primarily with venture capital and private equity funding.
-In five separate issuances of preferred stock, from Series A on September 27, 1999 to Series E on August 1, 2003, we raised over \$88 million from a number of institutional investors.
+Prior to our initial public offering, which closed on July 2, 2007, we funded our operations and met our capital expenditure requirements primarily with venture capital and private equity funding.
+In five separate issuances of preferred stock, from Series A on September 27, 1999 to Series E on August 1, 2003, we have raised over \$88 million from a number of institutional investors.
 The proceeds from all of these issuances have been used for general business purposes, with the exception of the Series E Preferred Stock offering, which was partially used to extinguish a \$1.5 million bank note.
-The conversion or our preferred stock occurred upon consummation of our IPO.
+The conversion of our preferred stock occurred upon the closing of our initial public offering.

-During July 2007, we completed our IPO and issued 5 million shares of our common stock and received gross proceeds of \$82.5 million.
+On July 2, 2007, we completed our initial public offering and issued 5,000,000 shares of our common stock and received gross proceeds of \$82.5 million.
 Net proceeds were \$73.1 million after deducting underwriting discounts and commissions and offering costs.
-As of September 30, 2007, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$100.2 million.